Wreath products in the automorphism group of a full shift: A simpler construction that gives and some other groups

-The construction roughly follows that of Theorem~\ref{thm:GinG}, and the reader should be familiar with the proof.
-We consider the alphabet $\{1,2,{>},{<}\}^k$, $C = \{1, 2\}$.
-In a point of $\{1, 2, {>}, {<}\}^\Z$, we designate $\{{>} C, C {<}\}$ as \emph{good words}, while the remaining words $\{CC, {<}C, C{>}, ><\}$ are \emph{bad}.
-In a point over the alphabet $\{1,2,{>},{<}\}^k$, a coordinate is \emph{good} if it is good on all the $n$ tracks individually.
+A coordinate in a point of $\{1, 2, {>}, {<}\}^\Z$ is \emph{good} if both words of length $2$ containing it are good, and in a point over the alphabet $\{1,2,{>},{<}\}^k$, a coordinate is \emph{good} if it is good on all the $n$ tracks individually.
 Now, each doubly transitive configuration splits into finite maximal good runs, meaning maximal runs where on each track we only have letters which are not contained in a bad word.
 A good run over the alphabet $\{1,2,{>},{<}\}^k$ will give a good run on each single track, and these runs are of the form ${>}^* C {<}^*$, ${>}^+$, ${<}^+$, with the left- and rightmost letters extending to a good word on each side.
 Of course, bad words on any one track will also cut good runs on all other tracks so that they may no longer be maximal on that track.

 It is clear that on good words of length $n$ on an individual track, we have an action of $\Z_{2n}$ which moves $1$-symbols to the left, and $2$-symbols to the right, except at the left end it flips $1$ to $2$ and at the right end it flips $2$ to $1$.
 Again we can think of this as a conveyor belt, with a single $1$ moving to the left on the ``top track'' and $2$ moving to the left on the ``bottom track''.
 This action does not change the set of good subwords on the track it modifies, so it also does not change the set of good positions of the composite configuration over $\{1,2,{>},{<}\}^k$.